phockett/PEMtk/README.rst

 |zenodo|

-Toolkit for photoelectron metrology, data & analysis layer.
+*Toolkit for photoelectron metrology, data & analysis layer.*

-Status: as of late 2023, full modelling and fitting of LF, AF and MF observables is implemented, and released as v0.0.1 of the package.
+Status: as of late 2023, full modelling and fitting of LF, AF and MF observables is implemented, and `released as v0.0.1 of the package <https://github.com/phockett/PEMtk/releases/tag/v0.0.1-260324>`__.
 Note this is still beta code however, and in active development.

 For details see: